 Food, colours, smells, souvenirs, smiles, yelling and laughter.
 The essence of any country lies in its markets, and Vietnam’s are like no other.
 They form the heart of each community, and you can see the locals at their most authentic pace.
 Even though supermarkets and grocery stores have opened all across Vietnam, most locals still enjoy the freshness of the produce at the markets.
 The added convenience of often not even having to get off their motorbike to shop.
 Read on for our complete guide to Hoi An’s markets.

 - Hoi An’s Markets

-- 2 Tiger Market – Chợ Tân An
+- The Tiger Market – Chợ Tân An

-It doesn’t matter what you’re looking to buy or what kind of traveller you are, and there’s something for everyone inside Hoi An’s markets: the photographer in you will be like a kid in a candy store at every aisle and children can taste all kinds of delicious treats.
-If you’re a traveller who likes to cook, then these venues have all, or at least most, ingredients that you’ll want for your next dish which can then be combined with discoveries.
+It doesn’t matter what you’re looking to buy or what kind of traveller you are.
+There’s something for everyone inside Hoi An’s markets: the photographer in you will be like a kid in a candy store at every aisle and children can taste all kinds of delicious treats.
+If you’re a traveller who likes to cook, then these venues have all.
+Or at least most, ingredients that you’ll want for your next dish which can then be combined with discoveries.
 Pack your wardrobe with cheap clothes, fill your belly with local warm plates and empty your wallet buying souvenirs for everyone back home.

 Be warned, this is not your regular kind of shopping area, where you’ll know the prices or even the ingredients.
 Study the Vietnamese’ body language to discover a whole new way of acquiring your goods and get your money’s worth in Hoi An’s markets with the help of Hidden Hoi An.
-In this article, you’ll find a full of description of the different markets in town, from the popular ones to those off the beaten track, with all the information on how to get there, when to go, and what you can find in these frenetic melting pots of experience.
+In this article, you’ll find a full of description of the different markets in town.
+From the popular ones to those off the beaten track.
+We arm you with all the information on how to get there, when to go, and what you can find in these frenetic melting pots of experience.

 Hoi An Central Market